17 February 2019 | blog

 Servicing F1 and dominating the design and manufacture of components used in the majority of the world’s racing categories is Motorsport Valley.
 A cluster of ~4500 firms based around the Midlands and Oxfordshire, Motorsport Valley supplies cutting-edge technology to the industry.

 Inefficient supply chains are common across all low-volume/fast turnaround composites sectors in the UK, representing a broad market opportunity for the company.
 Furthermore, these challenges are not limited to the UK, offering potential for global expansion.
-Finally, similar challenges are seen in low-volume/fast turnaround 3D printing and injection moulding composite applications.
+Finally, similar challenges are seen in low-volume/fast turnaround 3D printing and injection molding composite applications.

 Plyable is expected to capture an even greater share of the global composite tooling market.
 As per the product market, aerospace & defense is projected to remain the largest end-use market for tooling in composites industry during the forecast period driven by increasing production rates of composites rich aircraft, such as B787 and A350XWB, advancement in composite technologies, such as AFP and ATL, and increasing use of resin transfer molding process in the aircraft engines.
 However, transportation industry is likely to exhibit the highest growth in the same period, driven by increasing penetration of composites in the electric and premium vehicles.